romshark/taskhub/README.md

 GraphiQL playground via `/` as well as the whitelisted queries under `/e/`.
 In `PRODUCTION` mode only the whitelisted query endpoints are available to make sure clients can't execute arbitrary queries.

+# Workflow

+Frontend developers add their queries to `backend/whitelist` to allow their frontend application to call the API in production.
+Backend developers are expected to review and control the whitelist.